lnalborczyk/phd_thesis/docs/02-chap2.md

 \caption{Illustration of the main facial muscles of interest in the present work.
 Figure adapted from Patrick J. Lynch, medical illustrator, http://patricklynch.net.}(\#fig:facial)
 \end{figure}

-For sensors placement, we followed guidelines from @fridlund_guidelines_1986.
-More precisely...

-- *Orbicularis oris superior*: superior portion of the *orbicularis oris*, serves to contract the lips and to compress them together and forward...

-- *Orbicularis oris inferior*: inferior portion of the *orbicularis oris*, serves to contract the lips and to compress them together and forward...

-- *Zygomaticus major*: ... his function is to ... the angles of the mouth and is (particularly implied) in the production of the /i/ vowel.

-We also routinely record other facial muscles such as the *frontalis* muscle (FRO) in Chapter 3, 4, 5, as well as the *corrugator supercilii* muscle (COR) in Chapter 5 in order to control for non speech-related facial muscular activity...
+For sensors placement, we followed guidelines and recommendations from @fridlund_guidelines_1986.
+In addition to speech-related orofacial muscles, we also routinely recorded the activity of other facial muscles such as the *frontalis* muscle (FRO) in Chapter 3, 4, 5, and the *corrugator supercilii* muscle (COR) in Chapter 5.
+The activity of these muscles was monitored to control for non speech-related facial muscular activity [as recommended by @garrity_electromyography:_1977].

-There are several ways to probe the involvement of specific articulators in a given speech production tasks.
-It is possible to selectively interfere with the activity of some articulators (or groups of articulators).
+There are several ways to probe the involvement of specific articulators in a given speech production task.
+For instance, it is possible to selectively interfere with the activity of some articulators (or groups of articulators) to demonstrate their essential involvement in this particular task.
 It is also possible to record the activity of facial muscles peripherally using surface electromyography, without interfering with (or with minimal interferences) the natural course of the speech production process.
 In the next section, we briefly introduce some core concepts of electromyography.

 ## A brief introduction to electromyography